disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

        2. **Contribute ideas:** Submit an idea for a new app or flow idea at [Suggestion box]()
        3. **Learn from others:** [Top tips]() by expert makers at Contoso

-      • This will be used to greet users when they log in or switch to the environment.
-This can either be written in plain text, or as Markdown, as seen above.

       ![](images/M04/p4p9.png)

     f.
-Leave data policies as is.
+Leave data policies as it is.
 We will alter and review these later.

       ![](images/M04/M4-EX1-T1-S8.png)